Galen Weston Jr.: Career

-Weston became the executive chairman of Loblaw Companies Limited in October 2006.
+Weston succeeded his father to become the executive chairman of Loblaw Companies Limited in October 2006.
 Previously, he had held positions in the company for eight years and was a member of its board of directors.
 At that point, the company was worth around $9.5 billion.
-Weston has featured in a number of television and radio commercials for Loblaw and its brands.
+Since becoming chairman of Loblaw, Weston has featured in a number of television and radio commercials for Loblaw and its brands, similar to Dave Nichol who had been the spokesman for Loblaw in the 1980s.

 In September 2016, Weston took over from his father as CEO of George Weston Limited.
+In December 2020, Weston succeeded his father as the controlling shareholder of Wittington Investments, Limited, which controls George Weston Limited.
+In March 2021, it was announced that Weston would assume the leadership role at Loblaw Companies Limited following the retirement of Sarah Davis as its president that year, changing his title from executive chairman to chairman and president.

 On December 19, 2017, Loblaw and its parent company George Weston Limited announced action the companies had taken to address their role in a price-fixing arrangement involving certain packaged bread products.
 In the statement, Weston is quoted as saying "this sort of behaviour is wrong and has no place in our business or Canada's grocery industry," and that "this should never have happened."
-In response, Loblaw and George Weston said the companies had reported the price fixing to the Competition Bureau, that the employees responsible for George Weston and Loblaw's role in this are no longer with the companies and the companies had significantly enhanced their compliance programs with measures that are industry-leading and go further than the Competition Bureau’s requirements.
+In response, Loblaw and George Weston said the companies had reported the price fixing to the Competition Bureau, that the employees responsible for George Weston and Loblaw's role in this are no longer with the companies and the companies had significantly enhanced their compliance programs with measures that are industry-leading and go further than the Competition Bureau's requirements.
 Loblaw also announced it was offering customers a $25 Loblaw Card, which could be used to purchase items sold in Loblaw grocery stores across Canada.
-Registration for the card opened on January 8, 2018, as of April 2019, many people have still not received the restitution.
+Registration for the card opened on January 8, 2018.
+As of April 2019, many people have still not received the restitution.
+Loblaws and George Weston Limited agreed to pay $500 million to settle the lawsuit in July 2024, with the class action lawsuit against several other retailers continuing.